Services provided by main types of ecosystems in Poland – an applied approach

 COproductioN with NaturE for City Transitioning, INnovation and Governance

 In June 2017 the CONNECTING Nature Project – COproductioN with NaturE for City Transitioning, INnovation and Governance was launched.
-The overarching objective of this action is to position Europe as a global leader in the innovation and implementation of nature-based solutions.
-Two of the 29 partners are Adam Mickiewicz University in Poznan and City of Poznan.
-The project partners form a community of cities fostering peer-to-peer, transdisciplinary capacity-building between front-runner, fast-follower and multiplier cities.
-CONNECTING Nature will co-develop the policy and practices necessary to scale up urban resilience, innovation and governance via nature-based solutions.
-This action is strongly associated with the urban ecosystem services topic.
-Project is funded from the European Union’s Horizon 2020 research and innovation program.
-CONNECTING Nature will run till end of May 2022 (read more).
+The overarching objective of this action was to position Europe as a global leader in the innovation and implementation of nature-based solutions.
+Two of the 29 partners were Adam Mickiewicz University in Poznan and City of Poznan.
+The project partners formed a community of cities fostering peer-to-peer, transdisciplinary capacity-building between front-runner, fast-follower and multiplier cities.
+CONNECTING Nature co-developed the policy and practices necessary to scale up urban resilience, innovation and governance via nature-based solutions.
+This action was strongly associated with the urban ecosystem services topic.
+Project was funded by the European Union’s Horizon 2020 research and innovation program.
+CONNECTING Nature ran until th end of May 2022 (read more).

 The Project